techlore/go-incognito/Scripts/Section 6/7_ Pre-configured Hardware _ Software.md

 - OpenWRT and PFsense both give you FOSS protection on your home routers.

-- And cryptocurrency projects like Monero and Zcash offer private ways to send payments to anyone around the world.
+- And cryptocurrency projects like Monero offer private ways to send payments to anyone around the world.

 Those are just a few of many amazing projects out there.
 Moving to hardware:

 - Purism, Pine, and System76 make private computers built from the ground